jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 date

 : This command displays the common date and time format.
-It has full formatting customization so you can display date and time exactly as you need to.  __Usage examples:__
+It has full formatting customization so you can display date and time exactly as you need to.

 ```bash
 date '+%m%d%y'